btomwhitehead/terraform-notes/syntax.md

 #### Heredoc Strings

-Terraform supports indented Heredoc strings as well as the usual undindented kind, for example:
+Terraform supports indented Heredoc strings as well as the usual unindented kind, for example:

 ```terraform
 block {